Solutions-Nitriques/anti_brute_force/README.md

 ### NOTES ABOUT PROXIES

-If you are using Symphony on a server that sits behind a proxy, it will always track 127.0.0.1 as remote address, simply because PHP doesn't see anything else in `$_SERVER['REMOTE_ADDR']`.
+If you are using Symphony on a server that sits behind a proxy, it will always track 127.0.0.1 (or your proxy's IP) as remote address, simply because PHP doesn't see anything else in `$_SERVER['REMOTE_ADDR']`.
 In order to fix this, please set the 'remote-addr-key' setting to the field set by your proxy in order to let ABF access the real user IP.